hadamove/zfo2pdf/README.md

 ## Key Features

 - **Privacy-focused**: All processing happens in your browser - no files are sent to any server
-- **Secure**: Works offline once loaded - you can disconnect from the internet and it still functions
+- **Offline-first**: Works offline once loaded - you can disconnect from the internet and it still functions
-- **Simple**: Clean, easy-to-use interface with step-by-step guidance

 ## Use Cases